 Step #4: Attack One Loan at a Time

-This is where the aggressive repayment starts to pay off.
+This is where aggressive repayment starts to pay off.

 Many borrowers have a wide range of student loan interest rates.
 Some are quite reasonable.
 Others look more like credit card interest rates.

 The more a borrower spends on interest, the more the lender profits and the longer it takes to pay off the debt.
-By attacking the student loan with the highest interest rate, a borrower is able to reduce total spending on their student debt.
+By attacking the student loan with the highest interest rate, a borrower can reduce total spending on their student debt.
 Paying down student loans in this manner can save thousands — we’ve done the math.

 Once the highest interest rate student loan has been paid off in full, the next loan can be attacked.
 This process gets repeated until all student loans are paid off in full.